vwd-33/VWD/src/pages/blog/2021-01-20-new-v-w-d-website.md

   - VWD
   - website
 ---
-New releases & big update coming soon.
+New releases & a big distro update coming soon.